 Does that mean waking up early makes you more successful?
 No. Correlation does not imply causation.
 Just because you will wake up early doesn’t translate that you’ll be successful.
 It is just a common activity among successful people.

 Another common ritual is that they all regularly exercise.
 More than 70% of the top executives do their exercises in the morning.
 As we’ve written before, regular exercise is good for your productivity.
 You can think better, you’re less fatigue, need less sleep and your overall cognitive function goes up when you exercise frequently.

 3. Eat That Frog

-The successful people understand that not every hour is created equally.
-The mornings have less distractions and that’s also when we have the most willpower available to us (assuming you had a good night’s rest) which are the perfect conditions to work on your most important tasks – or as we call it “eating your frog”.
+Successful people understand that not every hour is created equally.
+The mornings have fewer distractions and that’s also when we have the most willpower available to us (assuming you had a good night’s rest) which are the perfect conditions to work on your most important tasks – or as we call it “eating your frog”.

 Laura Vanderkam explains this perfectly in her book What Successful People Do Before Breakfast: